Strategic orientation 2017-20

 - Ambitious and attentive development of the companies of the Group;

 - The increased internationalization of our companies, teams and partners;

 - An optimized financial structure with less than €2.5 billion in net debt.

 Clear and quantified orientation

-- €200-500 million in Wendel equity per transaction in Europe and North America, €50-200 million in Oranje-Nassau Développement equity per transaction in Africa and Southeast Asia;
+- €200-500 million in Wendel equity per transaction in Europe and North America, €50-200 million in Oranje-Nassau Développement equity per transaction in Africa;

 - Double-digit average total shareholder return, with dividend increases year after year consistent with our TSR target, and with share buybacks regularly, depending on opportunities.